Immigrant Justice Coalition hosts community events to raise money for scholarship

 BOONE — With a space provided by Northwestern Studios, the Immigrant Justice Coalition partnered with Latin Dance Boone for a night of festive dancing to support scholarships for local high school students.

-Shanan Fitts, a member of the Immigrant Justice Coalition and professor in the Department of Curriculum and Instruction at App State, said the money raised from the April 8 event would go to support Watauga High School students who are immigrants or the children of immigrants in their college educations.
+Shanan Fitts, a member of the Immigrant Justice Coalition and professor in the Department of Curriculum and Instruction at App State, said the money raised from the event would go to support Watauga High School students who are immigrants or the children of immigrants in their college education.

-Whether it’s four-year university, technical school or local community college, Fitts said that college pricing can be a challenge and that many immigrants, such as those who have Deferred Action for Childhood Arrival, do not receive in-state tuition, making college even more expensive.
+Whether it’s four-year university, technical school or local community college, Fitts said that college pricing can be a challenge and that many immigrants, such as those who have Deferred Action for Childhood Arrival (DACA), do not receive in-state tuition, making college even more expensive.

 “That’s exactly what we want to do — cultivate a sense of community,” Daughtridge said.